How the ancient Romans declared war

 These activities were vital in maintaining divine favor and ensuring the moral high ground for Rome’s military endeavors.

-The priests would often accompany Roman generals to the battlefield to perform these rituals.
+The priests would sometimes accompany Roman generals to the battlefield to perform these rituals.
 By integrating religious duties with military campaigns, the fetial priests reinforced the sacred nature of Roman warfare.